Elanis/SciFi-Pack-Addon-Gamemode/README.md

 # SciFipack
 The SciFiPack is a Addon/Gamemode about all Space Science Fiction Universe.

+**Warning: The updates of this addon are increasingly rare, it's possible there'll be never updated in future.**

 # License
 Infos in LICENSE file , Do not copy without author permission.